vmware-archive/vrealize-service-broker-full/README.md

 ```bash
 $ openssl s_client -connect <your.vra.api.server>:443 -showcerts
 ```
-Copy the certificate text into a file called vra.cer Load the cert via this command:
+Copy the certificate text into a file called vra.cer.
+Load the cert via this command:
 ```bash
 $ sudo keytool -keystore <path to your cacerts file> -importcert -alias vra -file <path to your vra.cer file>
 ```
-This certificate must be provided to the buildpack that will be used during deployment of the broker as well.
-Information on this can be found [here](https://github.com/cloudfoundry/java-buildpack).
+This certificate must also be provided to the [buildpack](https://github.com/cloudfoundry/java-buildpack) that will be used during deployment of the broker.

 Generally, you will fork the java buildpack, add a copy of the cacerts file you updated above, and check the forked buildpack into an accessible github repository.
 Details on this process are [here](https://johnpfield.wordpress.com/2014/09/19/customizing-the-cloud-foundry-java-buildpack/).